top of page

 PATRIOTS

-The Florida House, Mount Vernon Ladies Association; The Daughters of the American Revolution, Sons of the American Revolution, and more.
+A presenter at such fine American history organizations as: The Florida House, Mount Vernon Ladies Association; The Daughters of the American Revolution, and Sons of the American Revolution.

 RLC as Speaker at Sarasota DAR